Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Collections illustrating the ecological relationships of living organisms.

 Natural community.
 Ecosystem.
-Structure and connections in the natural community.
-Supply chains.
+Structure and connections in a natural community.
+Power circuits.

 Demonstration

-Models of ecological systems, collections illustrating food chains and webs.
+Models of ecological systems, collections illustrating food chains and networks.

 The world of living organisms.
 Levels of organization and properties of living things.
 Ecosystems.
 Biosphere is a global ecological system; boundaries and components of the biosphere.
-The reasons for the diversity of living organisms.
-Charles Darwin's evolutionary theory of adaptability to various environmental conditions.
-Natural classification system as a reflection of the evolutionary process of organisms.
+Reasons for the diversity of living organisms.
+Charles Darwin's evolutionary theory of adaptation to diverse environmental conditions.
+Natural classification system as a reflection of the process of evolution of organisms.

 Topic 1.1.
-Diversity, structural features and origin of prokaryotic organisms (3 h)
+Diversity, structural features and origin of prokaryotic organisms (3 hours)

 Origin and evolution of bacteria.
 General properties prokaryotic organisms.
-The variety of forms of bacteria.
+Variety of forms of bacteria.
 Features of the structure of a bacterial cell.
-The concept of the types of exchange in prokaryotes.
+The concept of types of metabolism in prokaryotes.
 Features of the organization and life of prokaryotes; prevalence and role in biocenoses.
-Environmental role and medical significance(on the example of representatives of the subkingdom Real bacteria).
+Ecological role and medical significance(using the example of representatives of the subkingdom True bacteria).

 Demonstration